 Stuffy Nose With a CPAP and What I Do About It

-Prior to having my CPAP, I would just breathe through my mouth during those nights.
+Prior to having my continuous positive airway pressure (CPAP) machine, I would just breathe through my mouth during those nights.
 But with my machine, breathing through my mouth is very difficult.
 This is also not necessarily recommended.

 Clear my nose or ditch the CPAP